Zjx402/Kea2/README.md

 python3 quickstart.py u2
 ```

+In real use, you can use `kea2 run` to launch the customizing script.

 ```bash
 # Launch Kea2 and load one single script quickstart.py.
 kea2 run -s "emulator-5554" -p it.feio.android.omninotes.alpha --agent u2 --running-minutes 10 --throttle 200 --driver-name d unittest quickstart.py
 ```

+> In python 3.9 & 3.10, You cannot use `... unittest quickstart.py` because the `unittest` module under python 3.11 treats file arguments as test discovery patterns, not as scripts to run.
+Use `kea2 run ... unittest discvoer -p quickstart.py` instead.

 ## Feature 3(支持断言机制): Supporting auto-assertions by scripts.